 Pioneering innovation to treat fibrosis-related diseases.

-Chemomab’s lead compound, CM-101, currently tested in phase II clinical studies, is a first-in-class humanized monoclonal antibody designed to bind to and block CCL24 activity.
+Chemomab’s lead compound, CM-101, currently in Phase 2 clinical studies, is a first-in-class humanized monoclonal antibody designed to bind to and block CCL24 activity.

 CM-101 interferes with the main pathologies that promote fibrosis and inflammation.
 It is highly effective in ameliorating fibrosis, as shown across multiple in vivo, in vitro and ex vivo studies, including experimental models of liver, skin and lung fibrosis.
-CM-101 is currently under clinical development for Primary Sclerosing Cholangitis , Systemic Sclerosis and Non-Alcoholic Steatohepatitis.
+CM-101 is currently in Phase 2 clinical development for primary sclerosing cholangitis (PSC), a rare, potentially lethal disease of the bile ducts.
+It has generated encouraging biomarker data in a Phase 2a liver fibrosis trial in patients with non-alcoholic steatohepatitis (NASH) and has demonstrated activity in multiple preclinical models of systemic sclerosis (SSc).